Loading...

 What Causes Kidney Failure or Dysfunction?

-According to the National Kidney Foundation, the two most common causes of kidney failure are high blood pressure and diabetes.
+According to the National Kidney Foundation, the two most common causes of failure are high blood pressure and diabetes.

 This damage is called diabetic nephropathy.
 It also results in an increase in pressure within the glomeruli, known as glomerular hypertension.
 This increased pressure causes further damage to the delicate filtering structures.